-An 18-hole Disc Golf Course was constructed in the summer of 2012.
-The layout features holes that traverse ski trails and holes that are in the woods on the western side of the South Peak area.
+An 18-hole Disc Golf Course has a layout that features holes that traverse ski trails and holes that are in the woods on the western side of the South Peak area.
 Disc Golf rental equipment is available in the Mount Sunapee Adventure Center.